Elon Musk Voter ‘Lottery’ Not Picked by Chance, Judge Hears

 Posted on: November 4, 2024, 06:49h.

-Elon Musk’s controversial scheme to hand out $1 million per day to a “lucky” registered voter in swing states in the run up to tomorrow’s election is “not a lottery.”
-That’s because the winners are not picked by chance, Musk’s lawyer, Chris Gober, told a judge in Pennsylvania Monday.
+Elon Musk’s controversial scheme to hand out $1 million per day to a “lucky” registered voter in swing states in the runup to Tuesday’s election is “not a lottery.”
+That’s because the winners aren’t picked by chance, Musk’s lawyer, Chris Gober, told a judge in Pennsylvania on Monday.

 Elon Musk, election lottery, America PAC, Department of Justice, DOJ

 Elon Musk presents a registered voter in Pennsylvania with a jumbo check for $1 million.
-But a lawyer for the world’s richest man admitted Monday that winners are not chosen at random.
+A lawyer for the world’s richest man admitted Monday that winners aren’t chosen at random.
 (Image: America PAC)

-Instead, they are carefully selected for their “suitability” to represent Musk’s pro-Trump super PAC, America PAC.
+Instead, the winners are carefully selected for their “suitability” to represent Musk’s pro-Trump super PAC, America PAC.

-The Pennsylvania District Attorney’s Office sued Musk and America PAC last week, accusing them of election fraud and of running an illegal lottery.
+The Philadelphia District Attorney’s Office sued Musk and America PAC last week, accusing them of election fraud and of running an illegal lottery.

 America PAC and Musk are lulling Philadelphia citizens – and others in the Commonwealth (and other swing states in the upcoming election) – to give up their personal identifying information and make a political pledge in exchange for the chance to win $1 million,” the lawsuit stated.